dmd-program/dmd-100/projects/narrative/deliver_hypertext_story.md

 ## Building with Twine

-1. Use Twinery.org to create a hypertext narrative from the narrative that you wrote in the last.
+1. Use Twinery.org to create a hypertext narrative from the narrative that you wrote in the development phase of the project.
 2. Follow the project tutorial to create either a linear or non-linear narrative.
 Your narrative should take no longer than 5 minutes to get through the critical pathway.

 ## Submission